asterisk/documentation/docs/Configuration/Dialplan/Pattern-Matching.md

----

-**Tip:**  Asterisk treats a period or exclamation mark as the end of a pattern.
-If you want a period or exclamation mark in your pattern as a plain character you should put it into a character set: **[.]** or **[!]**.
+!!! tip **  Asterisk treats a period or exclamation mark as the end of a pattern.
+If you want a period or exclamation mark in your pattern as a plain character you should put it into a character set: **[.]** or **[!]

----

----
+    .

+[//]: # (end-tip)

-**WARNING!: Be Careful With Wildcards in Pattern Matches**
+!!! warning Be Careful With Wildcards in Pattern Matches
     Please be extremely cautious when using the period and exclamation mark characters in your pattern matches.
 They match more than just digits.
 They match on characters.
 If you're not careful to filter the input from your callers, a malicious caller might try to use these wildcards to bypass security boundaries on your system.

     For a more complete explanation of this topic and how you can protect yourself, please refer to the **README-SERIOUSLY.bestpractices.txt** file in the Asterisk source code.

----
+[//]: # (end-warning)

 Order of Pattern Matching